tomrailio/Prompt-Engineering/README.md

 # Prompt-Engineering

-Prompts for ChatGPT, MidJourney and alike.
+Natural language prompts and technical prompts for ChatGPT, MidJourney and alike.